 As discussed below, the number of participants able to attend in-custody programs was significantly curtailed by the restrictions necessary to protect staff and the jail population from COVID-19.
-In FY 2021/22, 83 individuals attended evidence-based and rehabilitative classes while in custody.
+In FY 2022/23, 31 individuals attended evidence-based and rehabilitative classes while in custody.
 Some of the evidence-based classes being offered within the jail facilities include the following:

 - The Residential Substance Abuse Treatment (RSAT) Program is a program in which participants are housed, to the degree feasible, separately from the general population.
-The treatment program includes a 100 day in-custody component followed by a four-to six-monthlong aftercare (out-of-custody) component.
+The treatment program includes a 100 day in-custody component followed by a four-to six-month-long aftercare (out-of-custody) component.
 RSAT includes several evidence-based curricula including the following, some of which are also provided outside of the RSAT program: - The Matrix Model is an intensive drug treatment program that teaches inmates about their addictions and helps them identify and examine ways to cope with high-risk situations that lead to relapse. - Aggression Replacement Training (ART) utilizes multi-component, cognitive-behavioral treatment to promote pro-social behavior by addressing factors that contribute to aggression. - Moral Reconation Therapy (MRT) is a cognitive-behavioral treatment strategy designed specifically for offender populations.
 The purpose of MRT is to instill and develop higher levels of moral reasoning in inmates, which leads to moral thinking and behavior.
-It also helps inmates acknowledge how their behaviors affect others and helps them learn to change their behaviors to more positive social behaviors and beliefs.

-Educational and Vocational Services: The Bakersfield Adult School (BAS), a part of the Kern High School District, has worked in partnership with the Kern County Sheriff's Office for over three decades.
+It also helps inmates acknowledge how their behaviors affect others and helps them learn to change their behaviors to more positive social behaviors and beliefs. - Educational and Vocational Services: The Bakersfield Adult School (BAS), a part of the Kern High School District, has worked in partnership with the Kern County Sheriff's Office for over three decades.
 It is one of the largest partner agencies currently working with the Sheriff's Office.
 Prior to the pandemic, there were nearly 25 teachers instructing upwards of 90 educational and vocational classes per week in a variety of subjects.
-Approximately 912 inmates attended education based and vocational courses during their incarceration in FY 2021/22.
+Approximately 416 inmates attended education based and vocational courses during their incarceration in FY 2022/23.
 There continues to be strong relationship between educational programs and the reduction of recidivism.

 As mentioned above, the pandemic presented a challenge regarding programming in the custody setting.
-Much as in the community, social distancing requirements significantly restricted the ability to hold in-person classes in the jails.
-To adapt to those limitations, the Sheriff's Office partnered with the Bakersfield Adult School to develop an independent study packet system to continue educational services.
-Program staff began distributing and collecting weekly homework packets to individuals who wished to participate.
-The BAS staff corrected the packets and provided feedback as needed.
+Social distancing requirements significantly restricted the ability to hold in-person classes in the jails.
+As of August 2022, classes resumed limiting class sizes to accommodate COVID-19 guideline restrictions.
+To adapt to those limitations, the Sheriff's Office agreed on a class size ratio of 6 students per 1 instructor.
 Shortly thereafter, the first post-pandemic, in-person RSAT cohort was started with a limited number of participants.
+RSAT has successfully completed 3 cohorts during the FY 2022/23.
+With the assistance of our specialized programs deputy, a Spanish speaking only cohort was successfully facilitated for the first time.
 The program has continued with additional in-person cohorts while maintaining social distancing and following the guidelines recommended by local health officials.

-As operations return to normal, it is hoped that in-person programming can continue.
-Bakersfield Adult School offers a number of courses such as Substance Abuse Prevention, Anger Management, Parenting, GED Preparation/Testing as needed, and Batterer Intervention.
+Bakersfield Adult School offers several courses such as Substance Abuse Prevention, Anger Management, Parenting, GED Preparation/Testing as needed, and Batterer Intervention.
 Many of the classes offered are approved by the courts, as well as the Department of Human Services, Child Protective Services, Probation, and State Parole.